-Where do I report students who are seeking a second certificate?
+14) Where do I report students who are seeking a second baccalaureate degree?

-Report these students in the column labeled "Other certificate-seeking students (column 2).
-This column is intended to capture all certificate-seeking undergraduate students who are not first-time to the institution during the July 1- June 30 reporting period.
+Report these students in the column labeled "Continuing" degree/certificate-seeking students (column 3).
+This column is intended to capture all degree/certificate-seeking undergraduate students who are not first-time and did not transfer-in to the institution during the July 1- June 30 reporting period.

-How do I report an undergraduate student who took courses as a non-certificate-seeking student and reenrolls as a certificate-seeking student at the same reporting institution?
+15) How do I report an undergraduate student who took courses as a non-degree-seeking student and reenrolls as a degree-seeking student at the same reporting institution?